Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 - Not as soft as grain-fed beef is.

-- Taste is only comparable to grass-fed beef only, not grain-fed (grain-fed tastes more delicious).
+- The taste is only comparable to grass-fed beef, not grain-fed (grain-fed tastes more delicious).

 Grass-fed beef sausages are also available at Costco; you can get them via Instacart.
 2 brands sell these grass beef sausages at Costco:

 Kiolbassa Organic Grass Fed Beef Sausages are available on Instacart for $23.62.
-These sausages are labeled as nut-free and shellfish free.
-And, obviously, they have grass fed beef in them.
-They catch your attention as healthy.
+These sausages are labeled as nut-free and shellfish-free.
+And, obviously, they have grass-fed beef in them.
+They catch your attention for being healthy.

 Yes, a single serving of 53 grams (2 oz) gets you 9 grams of protein.
 But how much sodium do they have?

 A lot.
-Even if you’re choosing the grass fed sausages for a healthy diet, they’re not healthy because of their high sodium.
+Even if you’re choosing grass-fed sausages for a healthy diet, they’re not healthy because of their high sodium.

 So, please think twice.

 Yes, they’re very relishing.
 You can eat them in any way you like.
-Thanks to the added spice and seasoning, they’re soft, juicy and tasty.
+The added spice and seasoning make them soft, juicy, and tasty.

 Teton Waters Ranch Uncured Grass Fed Beef Polish Sausages are available to buy from Costco via Instacart.
-You can get the 2.25lb pack for $21.14, which will cost you $0.59 per oz.
+You can get a 2.25lb pack for $21.14, which will cost you $0.59 per oz.

-Teton Water’s 100% organic grass fed beef sausages are finger-lickin’ good.
-You can enjoy it in several ways, by adding it to your burgers or aspiring with your favorite sauces.
+Teton Water’s 100% organic grass-fed beef sausages are finger-lickin’ good.
+You can enjoy it in several ways, adding it to your burgers or aspiring with your favorite sauces.

-You can consider them the healthiest sausages only for the point that they have grass-fed beef and hormones or antibiotic-free–also that they’re gluten-free.
+You can consider them the healthiest sausages only because they have grass-fed beef raised without hormones and antibiotics and are also gluten-free.
 Yet, for the sodium content of 530 mg per serving of 85 grams, I don’t think you should have them if you’re following a healthy diet in the true sense.

-Taking about 20% of RDA sodium in a single sausage doesn’t seem appreciable–it’s like a joke to me, honestly.
+Taking about 20% of RDA sodium in a single sausage doesn’t seem appreciable–honestly, it’s like a joke to me.

 Does Costco Sell Grass Fed Beef Jerky?

-At Costco, the grass-fed beef jerky is available by Prevail Variety in two options:
+At Costco, grass-fed beef jerky is available by Prevail Variety in two options:

-- The Original is available as a single flavor is available in 10 packs packaging for $49.99.
+- The Original is available as a single flavor in a 10-pack packaging for $49.99.

 Since it is free of gluten, GMO, MSG, and antibiotics, I refer to it as the healthiest jerky at Costco.

-Sincerity dictates that if your health is a preference, taste must always come last.
+Sincerity dictates that taste must always come last if health is your top priority.

 You still want to know how it tastes and feels to chew it, though.

-Even though the flavor is mentioned on the container, it is really subtle; you have to work hard to determine what it is!
+Even though the flavor is mentioned on the container, it is subtle; you must work hard to determine what it is!

 But you would grumble since all flavors are equally sweet!
 The additional coconut sugar is to blame.
 Only the spicy flavor is the hottest of all the flavors; the rest are not as potent.